UBC-MDS/dataprofiler_group-30/README.md

 print("Generating visualizations...")
 dp.plotify(df, plot_types=['histogram', 'box', 'correlation'])
 ```

-## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+And just like that, you get a clear, structured summary, an anomaly report, and meaningful visualizations without spending hours on manual data exploration.

+## 🤝 Want to Contribute?

+We’d love your help in improving datpro!
+If you have ideas, bug fixes, or feature suggestions, check out our contribution guidelines.

+By contributing, you agree to follow our Code of Conduct—we’re all about collaboration and respect.

-## License
+## 📜 License

-`datpro` was created by Dongchun Chen, Ismail (Husain) Bhinderwala and Jingyuan Wang.
-It is licensed under the terms of the MIT license.
+`datpro` was created by Dongchun Chen, Ismail (Husain) Bhinderwala, and Jingyuan Wang.
+It's open-source and licensed under MIT, so feel free to use and improve it!

 ## Credits